Well, wasn't I lucky they only asked those questions to which I knew the answers?Q & A

 - Chekhov's Gunman: Gudiya turns out to be the lawyer who helps Ram.
 The man that Ram's friend takes a picture of on the beach is a man who once abused them and many other children for financial gain.

-- Darker and Edgier: How the book seems to anyone who watched the movie first.
+- Darker and Edgier: How the book seems to anyone who watched the movie first (which is saying something, considering how dark and edgy the movie already is).

 - Hollywood Voodoo: The story of the man and the voodoo doll.